Choosing Your Major

 • Develop professional and personal skills

-• May lead to full-time job offers
+• Lead to full-time job offers

 Learn more about finding an internship